philanc/luatweetnacl/README.md

 This binding is very thin and should be easy to use for anybody knowing NaCl.

-*NOT YET IMPLEMENTED*  The Lua binding hides the NaCl idiosynchrasies (eg. 32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
-So the user does not need to provide or take care of the leading null spaces.
+The Lua binding hides the NaCl idiosynchrasies
+(32 mandatory leading null bytes for the text to encrypt and 16 leading null bytes in the encrypted text).
+So the user does not need to provide or take care of these leading null spaces.

 The binding has been written for Lua 5.3 on Linux.